zwang695/alexa-skills-list/skills/B01DWFB1DE/README.md

 * *Alexa, ask green i. q. to report savings*

-The GreenIQ skill gives you control on your Smart Garden Hub form your Alexa app.
+The GreenIQ skill gives you control on your Smart Garden Hub from your Alexa app.
 Using the skill you can stop/start irrigation, activate/deactivate lighting in your garden and get information about water savings and water consumption.
-To be able to use this skill, please buy the GreenIQ Smart Garden Hub at http://greeniq.myshopify.com, install it and activate the skill.
+To be able to use this skill, please purchase the GreenIQ Smart Garden Hub at http://greeniq.myshopify.com, install it and activate the skill.

 Full list of supported phrases: